Sleep Disorders (PDQ®): Supportive care - Patient Information [NCI]

 Certain drugs or treatments may affect sleep.

 Common cancer treatments and drugs can affect normal sleep patterns.
-How well a cancer patient sleeps may be affected by:
+How well you sleep may be affected by:

 - Hormone therapy.

 - Sedatives and tranquilizers.

 Long-term use of certain drugs may cause insomnia.
 Stopping or decreasing the use of certain drugs can also affect normal sleep.
 Other side effects of drugs and treatments that may affect the sleep-wake cycle include the following: